KarenMunozI/Cyclist/README.md

 ## Act
 What is your final conclusion based on your analysis?
+Casual riders use the service sporadically only for leisure and entertainment purposes while annual members use the service for commuting.
+In order to get a higher engagement from casual riders, the service should include perks based on their preferences.
 How could your team and business apply your insights?
+The insights lead to business recommendations for the service itself and for marketing purposes.
 What next steps would you or your stakeholders take based on your findings?
+Trial version of the suggestions or market study on the suggested perks.
 Is there additional data you could use to expand on your findings?
+Market study for the suggested perks and personal information about the users.